ssbc/async-append-only-log/README.md

 about.
 Flumelog is the lowest part of the SSB stack, so it should extremly stable while still maintaining good performance.

-A DS flumelog consists of a number of blocks, that contain a number of records.
-The records are simply a length + data.
-A record must be in one and only one block, which means there will be some empty space at the end of a block.
+An async flumelog consists of a number of blocks, that contain a number of records.
+The records are simply length + data.
+A record must be in one and only one block, which means there probably will be some empty space at the end of a block.
 Blocks are always written in full.

 ```
 <block>